-Welcome back for the spring term!
-We are excited that you are concentrating in Social Studies and we look forward to working with you over the next 2-1/2 years.
+Welcome Back for the spring term!
+We are excited that you are concentrating in Social Studies and we look forward to working with you over the next two and a half years.

 All Social Studies students are assigned an academic advisor in Social Studies.
 Students start with the person who is their Social Studies 10b tutor and remain with that advisor unless that person leaves Social Studies or the student asks to be reassigned.
 I reassign students who need new advisors each summer, making every effort to assign students to advisors with whom they have already worked or who share their intellectual interests.

 You should receive an email from your Social Studies 10b tutor and academic advisor by Wednesday, January 11th at 12 noon.
 If you have not received an email by then, please reach out to Sarah Helmar (firstname.lastname@example.org) and she will send you that person’s contact information.

 You need to meet with your academic advisor at least once during shopping period to get acquainted (or reacquainted), discuss your experience at Harvard so far, and discuss requirements, your focus field and plan of study, and course selection for this term.